ZerioDev/Music-bot/README.md

 Advanced configuration

 - `opt/maxVol`, the maximum volume that users can define
+- `opt/loopMessage`, if the message that a music is played should be sent when it is looped
 - `opt/discordPlayer`, options used by discord-player

 ### 📑 Installation